 Fluoride intake from water and other fluoride sources, such as toothpaste and mouthrinses, during the ages when teeth are forming (from birth through age 8 ) also can result in changes in the appearance of the tooth’s surface called dental fluorosis.
 In the United States, the majority of dental fluorosis is mild and appears as white spots that are barely noticeable and difficult for anyone except a dental health care professional to see.

 The debate continues on whether fluoride is helpful at all, but most experts agree that too much fluoride is definitely a bad thing.
-Fluoride is not absolutely required in order to have healthy teeth, and it is not a nutrient, so many organizations and individuals are up in arms about this potentially toxic substance.
+Fluoride isn’t absolutely required in order to have healthy teeth, and it isn’t a nutrient, so many organizations and individuals are up in arms about this potentially toxic substance.
 Studies show that nearly all baby formula has a little fluoride in it already.
 The amount is so low that it’s considered trivial, but adding to it could cause harm to the child.

 The Centers for Disease Control and Prevention produced a tool where you can see how much fluoride is in the water in your community.